Salisbury and Dorset Junction Railway: The Salisbury and Dorset Junction Railway proposed

 An engineer named Hamilton Henry Fulton had surveyed the line and estimated that £180,000 was required to build it.
-The authorising Act for the line obtained the Royal assent on 16 July 1861.
-The Poole branch and the spur at Ringwood were removed from the proposal at the Committee stage in Parliament.
-Because of this reduction in scope, the Company title was amended to The Salisbury and Dorset Junction Railway.
+The Salisbury and Dorset Junction Railway Act 1861 (24 & 25 Vict. c. cxc) authorising the line was given royal assent on 16 July 1861.
+The Poole branch and the spur at Ringwood were removed from the proposal at the committee stage in Parliament.
+Because of this reduction in scope, the company title was amended to The Salisbury and Dorset Junction Railway.
 The line was to be 18 miles long; authorised share capital was £160,000.

 There was disappointing interest from potential investors, and early shareholders' general meetings failed to achieve a quorum, which was an alarmingly bad sign for commitment to the construction.
 In fact only about £10,000 of the share capital was subscribed locally.
-Work progressed all the same, until towards the end of 1866 the Directors were complaining about the "constantly increasing requirements of the Board of Trade".
+Work progressed all the same, until towards the end of 1866 the directors were complaining about the "constantly increasing requirements of the Board of Trade".
 This followed an inspection visit by Captain Tyler for the Board of Trade in August 1866.

 Complying with the Board of Trade requirements was presenting unexpected demands for money.
 To finance the extra work six shareholders lent £600 for three months, but Tyler's inspection of 30 October 1866 demanded yet more done.
 The contractor could not complete his obligations, and the company had no alternative but to request LSWR to help it.
-The larger company agreed to finish the work with Salisbury & Dorset money, and do the first year's maintenance, for £1,500.
-The six directors forming the Salisbury & Dorset deputation personally gave the security demanded, the board having on 15 November 1866 "resolved that the company will fully indemnify the directors against all loss and injury".
-This it did with a certificate under the Railway Companies Powers Act, 1864, raising £15,000 in new shares and £5,000 by debentures.
+The larger company agreed to finish the work with Salisbury and Dorset money, and do the first year's maintenance, for £1,500.
+The six directors forming the Salisbury and Dorset deputation personally gave the security demanded, the board having on 15 November 1866 "resolved that the company will fully indemnify the directors against all loss and injury".
+This it did with a certificate under the Railway Companies' Powers Act 1864 (27 & 28 Vict. c.
+120), raising £15,000 in new shares and £5,000 by debentures.

-Despite the very difficult lack of share subscription, the Directors had stated that certain extension lines would be applied for.
+Despite the very difficult lack of share subscription, the directors had stated that certain extension lines would be applied for.
 In negotiation with the LSWR the Board agreed to set these schemes aside in exchange for agreement that the LSWR would work the line for 45% of gross receipts.

-On 6 August 1866 the line was inspected by the Captain Tyler.
+On 6 August 1866 the line was inspected by Captain Tyler.
 He found many defects on that inspection and again on a further inspection in October.